Beef and Black Bean Taco Salad

 The meat/bean mixture freezes very well, so I highly recommend making a double or triple batch of this if you have the freezer space.
 And if you come to my house, this is something I will always have in the freezer!

 Amount Per Serving: Calories: 794Total Fat: 55gSaturated Fat: 16gTrans Fat: 1gUnsaturated Fat: 34gCholesterol: 139mgSodium: 1529mgCarbohydrates: 28gFiber: 11gSugar: 5gProtein: 46g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-All the ingredients in Kalyn’s Beef and Black Bean Taco Salad are low-carb and low on the glycemic index, so this could be eaten for any phase of the South Beach Diet.
+All the ingredients in Beef and Black Bean Taco Salad are low on the glycemic index, so this could be eaten for any phase of the original South Beach Diet.
 However, for South Beach it’s best to use low-fat ground beef, low-fat cheese, and a dressing without too much fat, because the combined fat in the meat, cheese, olives, and mayonnaise could make it a pretty high-fat salad.
-For other low-carb diet plans, you’ll want to omit the beans, and probably won’t care about the amount of fat.
+For other low-carb diet plans, you would probably prefer my recipe for Perfect Low-Carb Taco Salad.

 Find More Recipes Like This One: